hellobrian/brianhandotcom/src/pages/resume.md

 ### Indeed

-**Senior UX Developer**, October 2018 to August 2021 - Austin, TX
+**Senior UX Developer**, October 2018 to August 2021 in Austin, TX

 - Worked on multiple enterprise products focusing on building UI and optimizing UX with React and CSS.

 ### Accenture Interactive

-**Senior Front End Developer**, September 2017 to September 2018 - Austin, TX
+**Senior Front End Developer**, September 2017 to September 2018 in Austin, TX

 - Built apps with React for various clients all over the US.
 Collaborated regularly with studios like Fjord and Intrepid Pursuits.

 ### IBM

-**Front End Developer**, July 2014 to September 2017 - Austin, TX
+**Front End Developer**, July 2014 to September 2017 in Austin, TX

 - Worked on Carbon Design System, an award-winning, open-source design system used for building user-interfaces at IBM.